nikolaizombie1/waytrogen/README.md

 ---

 ## Features
-- Recursive file searching
+- Recursive file searching.
-- Lightning fast file searching
+- Lightning fast file searching.
-- Can load thousands of wallpapers with ease
+- Can load thousands of wallpapers with ease.
 - Fully supports `hyprpaper`, `swaybg`, `mpvpaper` and `swww`.
-- Responsive design
+- Responsive design.
-- Supports images, GIFs and videos
+- Supports images, GIFs and videos.
+- Supports external scripts when changing wallpapers.
+- Can list full wallpaper state in JSON format.

 ## Installation
 1. Install one or more of the following depending on what kind of wallpapers and desktop environment/window manager you are using: